-Esports Organizers Ban Competitor Following Sexual Misconduct Allegations
+E-sports Organizers Ban Competitor Following Sexual Misconduct Allegations

 Combo Breaker, CEO Gaming and Big E Gaming also tweeted statements banning Hayes from future events.

-Elsewhere in the esports world, former NBA star Kevin Garnett’s company Big Ticket Sports LLC invested in Triumph Esports, marking the basketball star's first esports investment.
-Triumph Esports currently fields rosters in Overwatch and Apex Legends, among others, and also includes the esports production company Rivercade.
+Elsewhere in the e-sports world, former NBA star Kevin Garnett’s company Big Ticket Sports LLC invested in Triumph Esports, marking the basketball star's first e-sports investment.
+Triumph Esports currently fields rosters in Overwatch and Apex Legends, among others, and also includes the e-sports production company Rivercade.
 Garnett commented on the investment, calling the new relationship “a natural fit.”

-Here’s what else is happening around esports.
+Here’s what else is happening around e-sports.

 #RemoveTheMech Trends as Fortnite Players Demand Removal of B.R.U.T.E.
 Enemy